reflagcom/docs/introduction/concepts/filter.md

 ### Definition

-A filter, in Bucket, is a mechanism that is used to check if entities such as [user](user.md), [company](company.md), [event](event.md), etc. match a set of predicates.
+A filter, in Reflag, is a mechanism that is used to check if entities such as [user](user.md), [company](company.md), [event](event.md), etc. match a set of predicates.
 Filters can also be aggregated into logical expressions, thus, facilitating advanced use cases.

-Bucket support the following filter types:
+Reflag support the following filter types:

 * [Company attribute](company.md#attributes) filter, that can be used to check company attributes,
 * Company [feature metrics](feature.md#metrics) filter, which allows checking for feature metrics applied to a given company (for example which [STARS](broken-reference) state the company is in for a feature),